cilium/cilium/Documentation/index.rst

 * :ref:`arch_guide`: Describes the components of the Cilium architecture and how these components integrate with existing architectures, such as Kubernetes.

-* :ref:`install_guide` :  Details instructions for installing, configuring, and
+* :ref:`gs_install` :  Details instructions for installing, configuring, and
   troubleshooting Cilium in different deployment modes.

 * :ref:`policy_guide` : Detailed walkthrough of the policy language structure